Bond amounts and payments

 For residents in rooming houses, the maximum amount of bond depends on the type of agreement they have.

 A rooming house is a property where 4 or more people can occupy the rooms.
-It is different to a share house because every resident has an individual agreement with the rooming house operator.
+Each resident has an individual agreement with the rooming house operator.
+This makes it different to a share house where everyone signs the same agreement.
+Find out more about rooming house agreements.

 Maximum bond amount for caravan park residents

-The bond cannot be more than one month’s rent or hiring charge in a caravan park.
+The bond cannot be more than 1 month’s rent or hiring charge in a caravan park.

 A park owner cannot ask for a bond unless the parties have a written residency agreement.

-Someone renting a caravan and a site separately may have to pay two bonds: one for the caravan and one for the site.
+Someone renting a caravan and a site separately may have to pay 2 separate bonds: a bond for the caravan and another for the site.

 Maximum bond amount for part 4A park residents who own their moveable dwelling

-The bond for site tenants cannot be more than the equivalent of one month’s rent if the rent is $900 a week or less.
+The bond for site tenants cannot be more than the equivalent of 1 month’s rent if the rent is $900 a week or less.

 A site tenant is someone who owns a moveable dwelling and rents a site for it in the caravan park or residential park they live in.
 A movable dwelling is also called a manufactured home or relocatable home.